Aljo Bendijo: Early life and background

-Aljo Bendijo was born as Alexes Joseph Rubia Bendijo on February 6, 1974, in Davao City and is the eldest of three children.
+Alexes Joseph Rubia Bendijo was born on February 6, 1974 in Davao City, and is the eldest of three children.
+He finished elementary at the University of Mindanao.
+He finished high school at the University of Southeastern Philippines.
 He started out having part-time jobs as waiter and janitor while in college.
 He took up AB Mass Communication for two years at the Ateneo de Davao University before moving to Holy Cross of Davao College.
 He also obtained a degree in Broadcast Communication at Polytechnic University of the Philippines and pursued law at Arellano University School of Law in Pasay City where he earned his Bachelor of Laws degree (LL.B.) in 2016.

 Career

 1995–2004: ABS-CBN News career

 Bendijo started his television career at ABS-CBN Regional Network Group's Davao station in 1995 while obtaining his college degree and hosted a public-service program on the station's regional radio station DXAB.
-He then became anchor of TV Patrol Southern Mindanao with Girlie Balaba in 1997 following a reformat in the program.
+He then became anchor of TV Patrol Mindanao with Girlie Balaba in 1997 following a reformat in the program.
 It was renamed TV Patrol Davao.

 He then rose to national fame when he was first TV reporter in ABS-CBN Manila of Hoy Gising anchored by Ted Failon and Connie Sison on May 8, 2000, and the former national reporter and by named as one of the three anchors in the reformat of the main TV Patrol on March 5, 2001.
 He joined after Noli De Castro left as anchor to participate at the 2001 Senatorial elections, alongside returning anchor Korina Sanchez and then-interim anchor Henry Omaga-Diaz.
 His anchoring skills were absolutely commended by the management that they gave him his own show, Sapul Kayo Diyan!, which aired on Saturdays at 10:30pm.
 Aside from these three shows, Bendijo also excelled as one of the field reporters of the News & Current Affairs Division.